Managing Director & General Counsel of Rocky Mountain Institute

-Marty Pickett is Executive Director, General Counsel and a Trustee of the Rocky mountain institute, an entrepreneurial nonprofit 'think-and-do tank' that drives the efficient and restorative use of resourses.
-At RMI, Marty focuses on the Institute'sstrategic direction to facilitate the transition from fossil fluels to efficiency and renewable energy, and also leads RMI's development strategy and Board governance.
+Marty Pickett is Managing Director, General Counsel and a Trustee of Rocky Mountain Institute, an entrepreneurial nonprofit 'think-and-do tank' that drives the efficient and restorative use of resourses.
+At RMI, Marty focuses on the Institute's strategic direction to facilitate the transition from fossil fluels to efficiency and renewable energy, and also leads RMI's development strategy and Board governance.

 Active in community issues, Marty served as the organist for the Snowmass Chapel for over 20 years, has served on the board of the Aspen Camp School for the Deaf, and was a founding director of the Snowmass Western Heritage Association.
 Marty is currently President of the Windstar Land Conservancy, a founding director of the National Versatility Ranch Horse Association, and an Advisory Board member of the Center for the Environment at Catawba College in North Carolina.